srozum/film_camera_tester/README.md

 Usually, time counting and/or light accumulating methods are used to test cameras.
 For the time counting method, you need a light sensor, a time counter, and a simple light source.
 With such setup you can measure exposure time(s) provided by a shutter, curtains travel speed of a focal plane shutter, flash sync contact delays, etc.
 For the second method, you'll need a photosensor able to measure the amount of light and a calibrated light source.
 With such setup, you'll be able to measure actual exposure produced by a system "camera+lens", light meter accuracy, operation of auto-exposure cameras, etc.

 This camera tester kit allows you to perform various **time-based** tests and calibrations of film cameras.
-I continue to work on the production design of a light source as well as additional sensors for light measuring modes and enclosure options.
+I continue to work on the production design of an additional sensors for light measuring modes and enclosure options.

 ![Film Camera Tester](assets/images/product-small-1.jpg)

-### Features and characteristics
+### Features and characteristics (Firmware 2.4)

 - Measures exposure time at the center of a frame of simple (leaf) and focal plane shutters of 35mm and Medium Format (6x6 or 6x45 using adapter) cameras.